How to create a Venn diagram in PowerPoint

 6.2.1.
 Select all shapes, right-click on any of them and then choose Format Object... in the popup menu:

 6.2.2.
 On the Format Shape pane, on the Text Options tab, in the Textbox group, in the Text Box section, correct margins:

 After changing margins to zeros, you will see:

-1. To change an angle of the text, do the following:
+- To change the angle of the text, do the following:

-a.
-Right-click in shape with appropriate text and choose Format Shape... in the popup menu.
+- Right-click on the shape with appropriate text and choose Format Shape... in the popup menu.

 - By choosing an appropriate angle in the Z Rotation edit box or

 - By clicking the buttons related to the Z Rotation options:

 - To place the text in shape, use margins on the Format Shape pane, in the Text Options tab, on the Textbox group, in the Text Box section.

 See also this tip in French: Comment créer un diagramme de Venn dans PowerPoint.